Émile Roux: Work with Pasteur

 Duclaux recommended Roux to Louis Pasteur, who was looking for assistants, and Roux joined Pasteur's laboratory as a research assistant from 1878 to 1883 at the École Normale Supérieure in Paris.
 When Roux first began his career with Pasteur, he started as an animal inoculator.
 He performed well in the technical tasks, and became more involved with research.
 Roux began his research on the microbiological causation of diseases, and in this capacity worked with Pasteur on avian cholera (1879–1880) and anthrax (1879–1890), and was involved in the famous experiment on anthrax vaccination of animals at Pouilly-le-Fort.
-In this vaccination experiment, Pasteur and Roux injected 25 sheep with their anthrax vaccine, and the other 25 were unvaccinated.
-All 50 sheep were injected with the anthrax bacillus.
-All 25 vaccinated sheep survived, and all 25 unvaccinated sheep died, just as Pasteur and Roux predicted.
+In this vaccination experiment, Roux and Charles Chamberland injected 25 sheep with their anthrax vaccine, and the other 25 were unvaccinated.
+A few weeks later, all 50 sheep were injected with the anthrax bacillus.
+When it was clear that all 25 vaccinated sheep would survive, and all 25 unvaccinated sheep would die, Pasteur arrived to great fanfare.

 Louis Pasteur and Émile Roux were sometimes in disagreement in their approach to disease.
 Pasteur was an experimental scientist, whereas Roux was more focused on clinical medicine.
-They also held different religious and political beliefs, with Pasteur being a right- leaning Catholic, and Roux being a left-leaning atheist.
+They also held different religious and political beliefs, with Pasteur being a right-leaning Catholic, and Roux being a left-leaning atheist.
 Given their many differences, they clashed often as they worked towards vaccines against anthrax and rabies.
-The main issues between Roux and Pasteur regarded the ethics of human experimentation, specifically, the amount evidence from animal experimentation on the rabies vaccine needed in order to justify giving the vaccine to humans.
+The main issues between Roux and Pasteur regarded the ethics of human experimentation.
+Specifically, the argued over the amount of evidence needed from animal experimentation in order to justify giving the rabies vaccine to humans.
 Roux was more reluctant to give the vaccine to humans without further evidence that it was safe in animals.